 It’s one of the most common and cherished succulents available out there.
 The clear gel inside its toothed leaves has many medicinal uses.
 You can use it as a beauty treatment for the skin.
 Gel act as medicine for burns, rashes, stomach ailments, and much more.
 Aloe vera will grow happily both indoors and outdoors.

 2. Crassula Ovata- Jade

 Also known as the Jade plant.
 It’s one of the most popular succulents all around the globe.
 This dark green, oval leaves succulents are born on semi-woody stems.
 This easy succulent for beginners will thrive in full shade to full sun, no matter indoor or outdoor.

 In enough light, the leaf margins turn red in color, and in spring it blooms, forming clusters of bright, beautiful flowers.
 These flowers attract honeybees and butterflies.
 These succulents grow up to 5-feet tall to form a well-branched, awesome shrub.
 In cold winter weather, it is preferred to bring your jade plant indoors until spring shows again.

-Crassula ovata needs protection from freezing, and water only when it’s dry.
+Crassula ovata needs protection from freezing temperature, and water only when it’s dry.
 You can easily propagate either from leaf or from stem cuttings.
 This succulent will be the ideal selection for your fairy garden.

 3. Portulacaria afra

 Popularly known as an elephant food plant.
 These are found in huge quantities across Africa, where elephants eat, break and crush these plants.
 Which is the reason they grow more and more?
 Their straight burgundy succulent stems are covered with small green leaves.
 These stems can grow up to 30 ft tall, the condition is to grow in the ground in a mild winter climate.